LasseRafn/FormSpine/README.md

 ### The `FormSpine` Class

-The `FormSpine` class is the backbone of Form Spine and the class you'll be using.
+The `FormSpine` class is the backbone of FormSpine and the class you'll be using.

 #### Methods